Frog House

 Frog House (kamienica Pod Żabami) is an example of Art Nouveau architecture in the city of Bielsko-Biała, in southern Poland's Silesia Province.
 It features two frogs seated over the entrance, one smoking a pipe and the other playing a mandolin, while beetles roam freely over the walls.

 The Frog House stands on Bielsko-Biała's Polish Army Square (plac Wojska Polskiego).

+The building was renovated in 2020.